Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

 The MCS procedure yields a set of specifications which is a collection of models that contains the best ones with our pre-defined level of $75$ percent confidence.
 Given the informativeness of the data, this procedure may either select a single best performing specification, or a ranking of several comparable models on our chosen level of $25$ percent significance \citep[see][]{hansen2011model}.
-Considering the results of this exercise in Table \ref{tab:MCS}, we find that our proposed model performs well overall, and that it is included in the MCS (i.e., not outperformed in terms of statistical significance) for both point and density forecasts in most hours.

-However, we observe several differences when compared to our previous discussion of RMSEs and CRPSs.
-First, while our proposed model is included in the MCS for point and density forecasts in terms of overall forecast performance, this is not the case for several hours during the day in terms of point forecasts.
-Second, the MCS procedure yields a different performance ranking when compared to evaluating solely RMSEs and CRPSs and producing a ranking in absolute terms.
-We conjecture that this is due to several periods in our holdout sample that affect the end-of-sample metrics shown in Table \ref{tab:forecasts}, whereas the MCS procedure is more robust to such idiosyncrasies.
-Third, while our proposed model occupies mostly lower ranks for point forecasts, we observe high ranks particularly during the afternoon in terms of density forecasts.
-Finally, it is worth mentioning that VECMs generally appear to yield superior forecasts to VARs.
+Considering the results of this exercise in Table \ref{tab:MCS}, we find that our proposed model performs well overall.
+The TVP-VECMs are always included in the MCS (i.e., among the statistically significant superior model set), and a single TVP-VECM variant appears among the top three ranked models for density forecasts in most hours.
+It is also worth mentioning that VECMs generally appear to yield superior forecasts to VARs.
+However, compared to our previous discussion of CRPSs, we observe some differences.
+The MCS procedure yields a different performance ranking in terms of significance when compared to evaluating solely CRPSs and producing a ranking in absolute terms.
+We conjecture that this is due to several periods in our holdout sample that affect the end-of-sample metrics shown in parentheses in Table \ref{tab:forecasts}, whereas the MCS procedure is more robust to such idiosyncrasies.
+In particular, for the sparsified TVP-VECMs we observe high ranks particularly during the afternoon in terms of density forecasts.